muneeb-shafique/Passwords-Manager/README.md

   <section>
     <h2>How It Works</h2>
     <ol>
-      <li>Signup: Create a new account with a username and secure password.</li>
+      <li>Signup: Create a new account with a username and secure password.
+The password is evaluated for strength before saving.</li>
       <li>Login: Access your account to manage your stored passwords.</li>
-      <li>Password Management: Add, edit, view, or delete credentials for different platforms.</li>
+      <li>Password Management: Add, edit, view, or delete credentials for different platforms with continuous password strength checks.</li>
       <li>Logout: Securely log out when you’re finished.</li>
     </ol>
   </section>